SingleView of Module

 Students taking this course will

-• get familiar with quantitative measurement and decomposition methods for health and income inequality
+• become familiar with quantitative measurement and decomposition methods for analysing health and income inequality.

-• learn how health is related to socioeconomic status, poverty, economic development, demographic transition, income inequality and equity
+• learn about health inequalities related to socioeconomic status, poverty, and economic development, and how these vary over time and across countries.

-• deepen their theoretical and empirical knowledge of health economics
+• deepen their theoretical understanding of these relationships.

 Relevance